wp-plugins/ewww-image-optimizer/readme.txt

 * added: Windows support, includes gifsicle, optipng, and jpegtran executables
 * added: FreeBSD support, includes gifsicle, optipng, and jpegtran executables
 * rewrote calls to jpegtran to avoid shell-redirection and work in Windows
-* jpegtran is now bundled for all platforms
+* jpegtran is now bundled for all platformsi
+* updated gifsicle to 1.70
+* pngout installer and version updated to February 20-21 2013
 * removed use of shell_exec()
 * fixed warning on ImageMagick version check
 * revamped binary checking, should work on more hosts